Wallace Turner

 Wallace Turner (March 15, 1921 - September 18, 2010) was an American journalist and government administrator.
 A native of Florida, he won a Pulitzer Prize in 1957 while working for The Oregonian in Portland, Oregon.
-Turner later worked in the Kennedy administration before returning to the newspaper business where he worked for The New York Times.
+Turner later worked in the administration of President John F. Kennedy before returning to the newspaper business where he worked for The New York Times.

 Early life

 Turner was born on March 15, 1921, to Clyde H. and Ina Belle (née Wallace) Turner in Titusville, Florida, and raised in The Ozarks region in Missouri.
 He was one of three brothers in the family.
 After earning a bachelor's degree in journalism in 1943 from the University of Missouri, he was married in June and then briefly joined the United States Army during World War II.
 That year he also started in the newspaper business, working for the Springfield News in Springfield, Missouri.

 Wallace was discharged from the Army due to his asthma, and he and his new wife moved to Oregon, his wife Pearl Burk's home state.
 In 1943, they settled in Portland, Oregon, where he took a job as the night police reporter for the Daily Oregonian.